-Therefore, the only way to guarantee to see the flamingos is to book a room at the hotel.
-The cost of a room at the Renaissance Aruba Resort can reach as low as $150 for one night, though the vast majority of the time you’ll end up paying more than that.
+The only way to guarantee to see the flamingos is to book a room at the hotel.
+The cost of a room at the Renaissance Aruba Resort can reach as low as $250 for one night, though the vast majority of the time, you’ll end up paying more than that.

 Related Article: The Perfect Honeymoon in Aruba

-Things to do on Renaissance Island
+Things to Do on Renaissance Island

-The island is absolutely beautiful to behold and it really is a lovely place to visit; after all, it is an idyllic island in the Caribbean.
-The island is divided into two parts comprising an adult’s section, which includes our fine-feathered flamingo friends, and a family section.
+The island is absolutely beautiful to behold and a lovely place to visit; after all, it is an idyllic island in the Caribbean.
+The island is divided into two parts comprising an adult section, which includes our fine-feathered flamingo friends, and a family section.

 The perfect white beaches of the island are ideal for walks, as palm trees and mangroves line the crystal-clear waters, which are amazing for swimming.
-Watch out though, because it does get pretty hot and sunny on the island and there isn’t much shade; it may be a good idea to hire one of the private bungalows that are available to take the heat off for a bit.
+Watch out, though, because it does get pretty hot and sunny on the island, and there isn’t much shade.
+It may be a good idea to hire one of the private bungalows that are available to take the heat off for a bit.

 Flamingo Beach Aruba

-It’s a really relaxing place and the flamingos will either be wandering about the beach or perched on one leg in that distinctive flamingo-pose when they are asleep.
+It’s a really relaxing place, and the flamingos will either be wandering about the beach or perched on one leg in that distinctive flamingo pose when they are asleep.
 Whether asleep or awake, they always provide a fantastic photo opportunity.

 A lovely thing to do is to feed these beautiful birds.
 There’s a machine that sells special flamingo food, and it feels like you’re in a fairytale when they calmly and gently eat out of your hand.
-Being so close to them with the island paradise all around you is what really makes Flamingo Beach Aruba a unique experience.
+Being so close to them with the island paradise all around you is what makes Flamingo Beach Aruba a unique experience.

-What to do at Flamingo Beach Aruba
+What to Do at Flamingo Beach Aruba

 Lounging in the sun and then retreating to the bar for some fantastic cocktails when it gets a bit too hot or when you feel that urge for a refreshing fruity drink.

-The Mangrove Beach Bar is nice to hang out at and the cocktails are amongst the best in the whole of Aruba.
+The Mangrove Beach Bar is nice to hang out at, and the cocktails are amongst the best in the whole of Aruba.
 With its quaint ramshackle charm, the bar fits in perfectly amongst the stunning scenery on show.
-Nearby you can find the Papagayo Bar & Grill which has an excellent range of tasty dishes for you to try.
+Nearby you can find the Papagayo Bar & Grill, which has an excellent range of tasty dishes for you to try.

-If you wander along to the end of Flamingo Beach you will find a secluded ‘Nature Trail’ which weaves its way between the mangroves.
-While it is beautiful to wander along, it is mosquito infested so watch out and make sure to slather on some insect repellant or put on some long-sleeved clothes before attempting the walk.
+If you wander along to the end of Flamingo Beach, you will find a secluded ‘Nature Trail’ which weaves its way between the mangroves.
+While it is beautiful to wander along, it is mosquito-infested, so watch out and make sure to slather on some insect repellant or put on some long-sleeved clothes before attempting the walk.

 Away from the beaches, it really does feel like you are on a remote island, a million miles away from the rest of the world.

 After exploring the mangroves, it’s a good idea to wash off and refresh yourself in the beautiful waters bordering Flamingo Beach.
-Perfect for photos, its idyllic sands have lovely swaying palm trees overlooking them and there are numerous loungers for you to recline on.
+Perfect for photos, its idyllic sands have lovely swaying palm trees overlooking them, and there are numerous loungers for you to recline on.